-- Wawrzynski v.
+Wawrzynski v.
 H.J.
 Heinz Co., et al. (W.D.
-Pa.)
-2015 jury trial; defense verdict in case in which plaintiff claimed Heinz used his ideas in Heinz's Dip and Squeeze ketchup package.
+Pa.).
+Obtained defense verdict in dispute over ownership of ideas for Heinz's Dip and Squeeze ketchup package.

 - deCode v.
 Hakonarson et al. (E.D.
 Pa 2007).
 Obtained favorable settlement on behalf of The Children’s Hospital of Philadelphia and four scientists in trade secret/non-compete case.